cutaway-security/chaps/README.md

    * Check the Windows Firewall configuration to see if the rules to permit WinRM are enabled.
 * Local Administrator Accounts
   * Determine if more than one user is a member of the Local Administrator group.

+## CHAPS PowerSploit Security Checks
+The PowerSploit project (dev branch is preferred) can be used to gather additional information about the system.
+The '''chaps-powersploit.ps1''' script has been developed to gather this information.
+Of course, most anti-malware programs will prevent, protect, and alert on the use of PowerSploit.
+Therefore, the anti-malware should be disabled or PowerSploit, and this script, should be loaded into a directory that has been excluded from anti-malware protection. **NOTE**: anti-malware programs should be re-enabled immediately upon verification that the script ran correctly.

+### chaps-powersploit.ps1 TODO:
+Here are a list of things that aren't working, need to be addressed, or are possible function requests.
+* Needs to be tested in a Domain environment.
+* Handle errors gracefully.
+* Identify new cmdlets to run, such as ```Find-InterestingFiles``` with a list of specific files related to ICS project files.

 ### Secure Baseline Checks - Securing Windows Workstations